Preventing vulnerable people from being drawn into Terrorism

 What factors can put people at risk?

 There is no single way of identifying who is likely to be vulnerable.
 Factors may include but are not limited to: peer pressure, influence from others or increasingly the internet, family tensions, race/hate crime, lack of self-esteem or identity, craving a sense of belonging, feeling that their community is under threat and personal or political grievances.
-A helpful guide can also be found here; Spotting the Signs
+You can find out more in the helpful guide Spotting the Signs.

 How do I make a referral or find out more about Channel?

 If you have a concern about an individual and want to make a referral please send your concerns through via our online prevent referral form.
-Further information about Channel can also be obtained by clicking the following link; Channel Duty Guidance.
+You can finf out more about Channel via the Channel Duty Guidance.

 How can I learn more about Prevent and vulnerability to Radicalisation?